sign-language-processing/transcription/README.md

 ## Extra details

 - Model tests, including overfitting, and continuous integration
+- We remove the legs because they are not informative
 - For experiment management we use WANDB
 - Training works on CPU and GPU (90% util)
 - Multiple-GPUs not tested